Nerzal/gocloak/README.md

 This client is based on : [go-keycloak](https://github.com/PhilippHeuer/go-keycloak)

-Use this together with the keycloak client [gocloak-echo](https://github.com/Nerzal/gocloak-echo)
+If u are using the echo framework have a look at [gocloak-echo](https://github.com/Nerzal/gocloak-echo)

 ## Usage